Jarderl/WSL/README.md

-# Welcome to GitHub Desktop!
+# Welcome to GitHub WSL!

 This is your README.
 READMEs are where you can communicate what your project is and how to use it.